 My favorite local dumpling place, Harbin makes homemade noodles that rival their best dumplings and I really wanted to try replicating them at home.
 I love how these turned out!

-The vegetables are quickly stir fried in stages to ensure everything is perfectly cooked, and then tossed with thick, chewy udon noodles.
+In this easy udon stir fry, the vegetables are quickly stir fried in stages to ensure everything is perfectly cooked, and then tossed with thick, chewy udon noodles.
 The perfect sesame stir fry sauce coats everything.

 Best of all, it all takes about 20 minutes.